malepo/GIMP-plugins/README.md

 Neat Image (trial): https://ni.neatvideo.com/
 Frazis Photo Software (trials): https://www.projects-software.com/

-All those PY scripts are originally made by Rob Antonishen, later modifies by Partha Bagchi and again modified by Martin Pohl to have those special Addon applications integrated to GIMP
+All those PY scripts are originally made by Rob Antonishen, later modified by Partha Bagchi and again modified by me to have those special Addon applications integrated to GIMP